pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/command_set/_index.md

 #### Executing a command

 Once our command set is ready, we can create an instance of it and execute any of the commands it contains with the execute() method.
-This method accepts as inputs the correlation id, the name of the command to be executed, and the parameters that this command requires.
+This method accepts as inputs the context, the name of the command to be executed, and the parameters that this command requires.

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}